sttp/Specification/Sections/Commands.md

 When data channel functions that are operating over a lossy communications protocol, e.g., UDP, and command channel functions are operating over a reliable communications protocol, e.g., TCP, that has been secured with TLS, then the subscriber can request that data channel functions can be secured by issuing a `SecureDataChannel` command.

 The `SecureDataChannel` command should only be issued when a lossy communications protocol, e.g., UDP has been defined for data channel functions.
 If a subscriber issues the `SecureDataChannel` command for a session that has not defined a lossy communications protocol for data channel functions, the publisher will send a `Failed` response for the `SecureDataChannel` command with a string based payload that indicates that data channel functions can only be secured when a lossy communications protocol has been established.
+This error condition should equally apply when UDP broadcasts are not supported by the publisher.

 The `SecureDataChannel` command should only be issued when command channel functions are already secured using TLS.
 If a subscriber issues the `SecureDataChannel` command for a session with a command channel connection that has not been secured using TLS, the publisher will send a `Failed` response for the `SecureDataChannel` command with a string based payload that indicates that data channel functions can only be secured when command channel functions already secured using TLS.